-It sounds like a silly question but some people really believe in ghosts and will want to know if there are ghosts in a house before they buy it.
-Believe it or not, but a seller must declare that a home is haunted in the disclosure.
+It sounds silly, but some people really believe in ghosts and will want to know if there are ghosts in a house before they buy it.
+Believe it or not, a seller must declare that a home is haunted in the disclosure.

 Has Someone Died in the House?

-It likely isn’t all that uncommon that someone has died in a house but you might want to know if there is some infamy involved with the house before you purchase it.
-There are ways to find out if someone has died in a house.Here’s how to find out if someone has died in your house.
+It likely isn’t all that uncommon that someone has died in a house, but you might want to know if there is some infamy involved with the house before you purchase it.
+There are ways to find out, like Googling the address or checking local media web sites.

 Are There Criminals Living in the Neighborhood?

-Information on a house that had mold should come up in the disclosure but it’s important to note how long ago mold became an issue.
-You can always nip any potential issues in the bud by getting a mold inspection during the house inspection.
-The trouble with mold testing is that it won’t tell you if the mold is harmful or if there a harmful level of mold.
-Here’s how to get rid of moldand five myths about mold you need to know since mold tends to strike people with panic.
+Information on a house that had mold should come up in the disclosure, but it’s important to note how long ago mold became an issue.
+You can always avoid any potential issues by getting a mold inspection during the home inspection.

 How Much Debt Can I Have Before Buying a House?